fusionpbx/fusionpbx-docs/source/applications/fax_server.md

 -   *fax_enable_t38_request=false* (Can be true or false)
 -   *ignore_early_media=true* (Can be true or false)
--   Some carriers it\'s better for
-    fax[enable_t38_request]{#enable_t38_request}=true and for some its
-    better for it to be false.
+-   Some carriers it's better for fax_enable_t38_request=true and for some its better for it to be false.
--   It\'s best not to make an assumption and to do testing with different settings to get the best results for your particular carrier.
+-   It's best not to make an assumption and to do testing with different settings to get the best results for your particular carrier.
--   The variable *fax_enable_t38_request=false* will send a T38 reinvite
-    when a fax tone is detected.
+-   The variable *fax_enable_t38_request=false* will send a T38 reinvite when a fax tone is detected.
 In some cases the re-invite always fails for some carriers which is why it is default to false.

 ### Troubleshooting Tips